ruby-processing/JRubyArt/about.md

     ruby (it supersedes ruby-processing for processing-3.0+).

-  - Vanilla processing is essentially Java with an antlr \[1\] pre-processor to make writing code simpler (in the processing ide).
+  - Vanilla processing is essentially Java with an antlr \[1\] pre-processor to make writing code simpler (in the processing ide), although it is debatable whether whether `color` should have ever been a type!!!.

   - [JRubyArt](https://github.com/ruby-processing/JRubyArt) is able to
     emulate the simplicity of vanilla processing, by using JRuby \[2\]